heroku-examples/heroku-applink-pattern-org-action-java/README.md

 Consult the more in-depth Heroku and Agentforce Tutorial [here](https://github.com/heroku-examples/heroku-agentforce-tutorial/tree/heroku-integration-pilot).

 ## Technical Information
+- The Spring Boot class `OpenAPIConfig` has been used to inject additional Saleforce configuration for each operation exposed.
+This aligns with the names of the Connected App and Permission Sets used when using the `salesforce:publish` command above.
 - The pricing engine logic is implemented in the `PricingEngineSevice.java` source file, under the `/src` directory.
 It demonstrates how to query and insert records into Salesforce.
 - The `api-docs.yaml` file is not automatically refreshed.
 If you change the request or response of your code this needs to be updated before importing into Salesforce.
 To do this, when developing locally navigate to `http://localhost:8080/v3/api-docs.yaml` to download the latest generated version.
 It is feasible to automate this process with a shell script that wraps the `heroku salesforce:import` command to avoid maintaining this file.
 - At present this Java sample does not support asynchronous invocation, please consult the Node version for this.